 Speaking of barking, seals bark but don't squeal.
 They do this to defend their territory.
 Other animals bark in warning, to announce their presence, or to attract a mate.
 Boars don't roar, but they squeal.
 (Can you detect a clever pattern?)

 Like a group of children on the playground, they and Abert's towhees squeal when excited.
 The wily margay uses it to lure in a meal.
 Whining, growling, bellowing and laughter are discussed in equal measure.

 Baby animals like black bears and beavers whine for more than one reason.
 (Does this remind you of anyone?)
 Can you guess which animal growls like a lion during mating season?
 It's not even in the feline family.
 You might be startled to hear the sound a giraffe makes when a little one is lost.
 And exactly like humans a laughing kookaburra or a gorilla laughs when it wants to be noticed or is happy.
 This is fascinating, factual and just plain fun.

-For sixteen years author Melissa Stewart has been acquainting readers with the results of her passion for and meticulous research of all forms of science.
+For nineteen years author Melissa Stewart has been acquainting readers with the results of her passion for and meticulous research of all forms of science.
 In this most recent publication her search for answers to a simple question about sound reveals to readers mysteries of the animal world.
 The narrative beat she makes with the single sound word asked in one section and then answered in another elevates interest.
 When she pauses that cadence we are more curious.
 What will readers discover next?
 For each sound, seven in total, she talks about five animals.
 Here is another question with an answer followed by a single paragraph.